What is a crown?

 What problems can develop with a dental crown?

-- The crown is chipped or damaged
+- The crown being chipped or damaged

 - The crown has fallen out